Delppine1024/TGreen/README.md

 4. Copy the extracted file `app.asar` to `{Install_Location}/Typora/resources/app.asar` and **replace** it.

-   In Linux and using default installing method, you can use the command: `sudo cp {app.asar} /usr/share/typora/resources/`.
+   On Linux and using default installing method, you can use the command: `sudo cp {app.asar} /usr/share/typora/resources/`.